matheuscecilio/Benchmark_MongoDbPerformance/README.md

 # Benchmark - MongoDbPerformance

-Project to test MongoDB performance.
-There are two collections with 400000 documents.
-In one of these collections we have indexes, an in the other doesn't.
-The idea of this project is to compare performance running queries on both collections.
+This project aims to compare performance running queries in collections with and without indexes.
+There are two collections with 400000 documents each and one of these collections have indexes.

 To run the project you have:
 - Install MongoDB